MsMc24/G1-finalproject/README.md

 <table>
   <tr>
-   <td>Homework
+   <td><strong>Homework</strong>
    </td>
   </tr>
   <tr>
-   <td>Ss write a script (using the template provided by the teacher in class)  and Ss check it with Grammarly.
-Ss then submit their image and script to Padlet for presentations at the start of the next class.
+   <td>Ss write a script using a template (which was provided by the teacher in class) and Ss check it with Grammarly.
+Ss will submit their image and script to Padlet for presentations at the start of the next class.
    </td>
   </tr>
 </table>

-## Lesson Materials
-Computers or tablets, internet, Projector

 ##Tips:
-*Run the codes before class so that all the apps are ready to be shown on the projector.
+*Check the links before class so that all the apps are ready to be used by the students.
 *Students may need help with the apps.
 *Pair/Group struggling students with higher-proficiency students.